My History Before Dolphin Lawyering

-But then I started a clerkship with a family law firm and experienced how rewarding helping people through the turmoil of their lives can be.
-From there, I became a very effective family law advocate and mediator.
+But then I started a family law clerkship.
+There I experienced the reward of helping people through the turmoil of their lives.
+Importantly, I became a very effective family law advocate and mediator.

 Divorce is not just a legal process; it’s a human experience.

 As a human being myself, I gain satisfaction from helping people through a very dark and frightening experience.
 I made it my goal in every case to bring humanity to legal situations to clarify the dynamics of each unique client situation in a manner that reveals options for settlement, preserves the long-term interest of the family, and empowers the individual client.
 Indeed, people become more knowledgeable on how to resolve issues without harming each other, their children, or others, while experiencing peace.

 Sharks, frankly, give lawyers a bad name.
 I have learned over the years to be a different kind of attorney from the sharks.
 I developed a profound ability to get into the world my clients are experiencing and feeling to uncover the necessary clarity in each divorce relationship dynamic.
 From there, I use my gifts to bring a sense of calm, resolve and hope that could never be reached with a Shark Lawyer.
 I call it, “Dolphin Lawyering”.